-- About half of U.S. adults have at least one of the following major risk factors for cardiovascular disease: uncontrolled high blood pressure, uncontrolled high LDL (bad) cholesterol, or are current smokers. - Nearly half of adults, or 108 million, have high blood pressure, or hypertension, and only one in four adults have their condition under control. - Reducing average population sodium intake to 2,300 mg per day could save 280,000 to 500,000 lives and \$100 billion health care dollars through 2030. - A 10% decrease in total cholesterol levels in the U.S. population overall may result in an estimated 30% reduction in the incidence of coronary heart disease. - Cigarette smokers are 2-4 times more likely to develop heart disease and 2-4 times more likely to have a stroke as nonsmokers.
+- About half of U.S. adults have at least one of the following major risk factors for cardiovascular disease: uncontrolled high blood pressure, uncontrolled high LDL (bad) cholesterol, or are current smokers. - Nearly half of adults, or 108 million, have high blood pressure (hypertension) and only one in four adults have their condition under control. - Reducing average population sodium intake to 2,300 mg per day could save 280,000 to 500,000 lives and \$100 billion healthcare dollars through 2030. - A 10% decrease in total cholesterol levels in the U.S. population overall may result in an estimated 30% reduction in the incidence of coronary heart disease. - Cigarette smokers are two to four times more likely to develop heart disease and two to four times more likely to have a stroke as nonsmokers.